Credit Score Privacy Notice

 Who are we?

-The Lowell mobile app is operated by Lowell Financial Ltd:
+The Lowell mobile app and Lowell.co.uk is operated by Lowell Financial Ltd:

 • to provide you with information about being a Lowell customer and what it means for you and

 Where we use “Lowell”, “we”, “our” or “us” in this privacy notice, we mean Lowell Financial Ltd unless we say otherwise.
-Where we use “this app”, we mean the Lowell mobile app.
+Where we use “online account”, we mean the Lowell mobile app and lowell.co.uk where you can access your account online.

 Lowell Financial Ltd is part of the Lowell group of companies.
 We manage customer accounts on behalf of Lowell Portfolio I Ltd which is another company in the Lowell group.